This iD Tech alum uses his programming career to help the hard-of-hearing.

 “Before I knew it I was getting invitations to interview for several jobs.
-For a while it was multiple interviews a day!
-This seeped into my school work when I began writing papers describing my projects, ideas, and work experience.
+For a while, it was multiple interviews a day!”
+Zack says.
+“This also seeped into my school work when I began writing papers describing my projects, ideas, and work experience.
 It simply became a huge part of my life.”